 What questions should I ask my doctor about the Chickenpox vaccine?

 NVIC’s If You Vaccinate, Ask 8!
 Webpage downloadable brochure suggests asking eight questions before you make a vaccination decision for yourself, or for your child.
 If you review these questions before your appointment, you will be better prepared to ask your doctor questions.
 Also make sure that the nurse or doctor gives you the relevant Vaccine Information Statement (VIS) for the vaccine or vaccines you are considering well ahead of time to allow you to review it before you or your child gets vaccinated.
-Copies of VIS for each vaccine are also available on the CDC's website and there is a link to the VIS for varicella (chickenpox) and MMRV vaccines on NVIC's “Quick Facts” at the top of this page.
+Copies of VIS for each vaccine are also available on the CDC's website and there is a link to the VIS for varicella (chickenpox) and MMRV vaccines on NVIC's “Quick Facts” page.

 Other questions that may be useful to discuss with your doctor before getting the chickenpox (Varicella/MMRV) vaccine are: